bootbayes

 of columns in X.

-'STATS = bootbayes (...) returns a structure with the following fields:
+'STATS = bootbayes (...)' returns a structure where each field contains

 Bibliography: